antoninhrlt/i2clib/README.md

     tutorial I will considering you don't have any monitor connected and all can be done with the simple shell.
     - Turn on your Raspberry PI
-    - In your shell: `$ sudo raspi-config`, go to "3 Interface Options" and then "P5  I2C", enable it by press enter two times.
+    - Type this in your terminal: `$ sudo raspi-config`, go to "3 Interface Options" and then "P5  I2C", enable it by press enter two times.
 [Screenshots here](share/)

     - Exit the Raspberry's config menu by press "echap".